matitaviola/SE2_Thesis-Management/client/Tests/Manual_tests.md

 ```
 - Login as usr:david@docenti.polito.com psw:d100003
 - Go to "Applications" tab
-- Should see a table with Title: Proposal "N" Student Anagraphic: "Name Surname" StudentID: sxxxxxx
+- Should see a table with Title: "Title" Student Anagraphic: "Name Surname" StudentID: sxxxxxx
 - Click on the "Evaluate" button in the row of s200013's application
 - Should be visible the student's data [Isabella Gonzalez s200013] and the career, with 1 exam
 - Click on the "Decline" button